time4tea/nist-ssdf-markdown/README.md

 ## No association or sponsorship

-This version of the document is not endorsed, associated with, or sponsored by NIST.
+This version of the document is not endorsed by, associated with, or sponsored by NIST.

 ## No warranty